pyta-uoft/website/index.md

 ### Unused import (W0611) {#W0611}

-This error occurs when you import a module which is not used anywhere in your code.
+This error occurs when we import a module which is not used anywhere in our code.

 ~~~~ {include="W0611_unused_import"}
 ~~~~